ad4mvojtech/efd/02-first-impression/index.md

 ![Write an alternative text description.](img/dylm.png)

 ## 3D
-Since I really like animated series about 5 girls wielding elemental powers, I tried creating a rock that would each character have.
 ![Write an alternative text description.](img/all.jpg)
 ![Write an alternative text description.](img/green.jpg)
 ![Write an alternative text description.](img/krystalysed.png)